 The temperament of the Yorkie-Pom breed will vary according to breeding but, for the most part, these little dogs are friendly and energetic.

+The coat is definitely the defining feature of every dog, giving them their elegance and distinct character.
+And that coat will need to be maintained.
 Because the Yorkie-Pom is a cross between two long-coated breeds, you can expect it to have a fairly long coat.
 Most exhibit a combination of colors in their coats.
 While Yorkshire Terriers are typically dual-colored with black, tan, blue, or gold, Pomeranians come in all kinds of colors, usually solid.
 Grooming is especially important for the Yorkie-Pom to keep shedding under control and you will need to give his coat a trim several times a year as well.